vishakrao/Decentralized-E-commerce-webstore/README.md

 # Hackathon5.0
 Zip file of Dapp
-Runnibg the code in VS code is preferable.
+Running the code in VS code is preferable.